Cirice: Music video

 The song's music video, directed by Roboshobo, was inspired by the 1976 film Carrie.
 The video shows the band as schoolchildren performing the song at a school talent show, with a boy playing Papa Emeritus III (with Papa Emeritus II facepaint).
 As he sings the song, he is focused on a girl in the crowd with the two sharing a psychic connection of some kind.
 As the song climaxes, the principal tries to remove the boy from stage.
 The girl angrily rises to her feet and reveals "Carrie-like" psychic powers by mentally forcing the principal to release the boy, and then using her powers at random on the rest of the crowd.
 People run from the auditorium screaming, while the girl continues to smile.
 Eventually the principal manages to unplug the band's amplifier and puts an end to the madness.
 After the song ends, a man and a woman, presumably the boy's parents, stand up and cheer for the band with glee.

 Reception

-"Cirice" peaked at number 4 on Billboard's Mainstream Rock Songs chart.
+"Cirice" peaked at number 4 on Billboards Mainstream Rock Songs chart.
 Loudwire ranked the song second on their list of the 20 Best Metal Songs of 2015.
 "Cirice" and its music video were nominated for Best Metal Song and Best Metal Video in the 2015 Loudwire Music Awards.

 The song won the Grammy Award for Best Metal Performance in 2016.
 A member of the band said that when he got the text message informing him of the nomination, he assumed it was for a Grammis, which are considered the Swedish equivalent to the American awards and which Ghost has won in the past.